datastax/spark-cassandra-connector/doc/5_saving.md

 To save an `RDD` to a new table, instead of calling `saveToCassandra`, call `saveAsCassandraTable` or `saveAsCassandraTableEx`.

-`deleteFromCassandra` can be used to delete columns or full rows from Cassandra table base on `RDD` with primary keys
+`deleteFromCassandra` can be used to delete columns or full rows from Cassandra table based on `RDD` with primary keys

 ## Saving an RDD of Tuples